Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

   - Focus exclusively on the interaction between Isabella and Marcus; do not include other character interactions or broader narrative elements.
 - **Dependency Requirements**:
   - Must utilize insights from `demande.md` and `chroniqueur-agent-development.md` to maintain narrative coherence.
+# Isabella and Marcus Interaction Script

+## Scene 1: Initial Conflict
+*Setting: A conference room during a heated debate on AI policy.*

+**Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Marcus.
+It's not just about efficiency; it's about the people affected."

+**Marcus**: "I understand your concerns, Isabella, but we need to prioritize national security.
+AI can help us achieve that."

+## Scene 2: Collaborative Moment
+*Setting: A quiet café after a long day of meetings.*

+**Isabella**: "Maybe we can find a middle ground.
+What if we propose a policy that includes safeguards for marginalized communities?"

+**Marcus**: "That could work.
+If we frame it as a way to enhance security while promoting equity, it might gain traction."

+## Scene 3: Climactic Confrontation
+*Setting: A public forum where both are presenting their views.*

+**Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
+We need to ensure that technology serves everyone, not just the privileged."

+**Marcus**: "And we need to protect our nation first.
+If we don't act decisively, we risk everything we've built."

+*Both characters reflect on their motivations, realizing that their goals, while different, stem from a shared desire to create a better future.*